 Mr. Saveri began his career doing general litigation work at the San Francisco law firm of McCutchen, Doyle, Brown & Enersen.
 In 1992, he joined the plaintiffs’ firm Lieff, Cabraser, Heimann & Bernstein, where he served as the firm’s Managing Partner.
 He also founded and chaired the firm’s Antitrust and Intellectual Property practice group, which was recognized in 2012 as one of the top five practice groups in California.

 Mr. Saveri left Lieff Cabraser in May of 2012 to start his own firm, the Joseph Saveri Law Firm, Inc. Since then, he and his growing staff of experienced attorneys have been busy fighting anticompetitive business practices throughout the country, serving as lead and co-counsel on a variety of cases involving price-fixing, illegal reverse-payment agreements, agreements regarding hiring and recruiting, and antitrust cases involving sports leagues and other industries.
 The Firm represents individuals and businesses, and specializes in antitrust, class action, and other complex business disputes.
-To date, the Firm has generated over $1 billion in settlements and successful resolutions for its clients.
-Among other honors, it has been selected by U.S. News & World Report and Best Lawyers in 2013-2017 for inclusion in the area of antitrust litigation in their annual joint Best Law Firms publication and was ranked by the California Daily Journal in 2016 as one of the 20 “Top Boutique Firms in California.”
+To date, the Firm’s attorneys have generated over $3 billion in settlements and successful resolutions for their clients.
+Among other honors, it has been recognized as a 2017 honoree and 2015 finalist by the American Antitrust Association for “Outstanding Antitrust Litigation Achievement in Private Law Practice.”
+It has been selected by U.S. News & World Report and Best Lawyers in 2013-2019 for inclusion in the area of antitrust litigation in their annual joint Best Law Firms publication and was ranked by the California Daily Journal in 2016 and 2018 as one of the 20 “Top Boutique Firms in California.”